Mud City Press

 WATER

 The planet and its atmosphere hold an essentially constant quantity of water, 1.45 trillion cubic kilometers of it!
 Though it is used over and over again, changes form, passes through human bodies, through animals, through plants, through the soil, through the atmosphere, it never really goes away or leaves our biosphere.
 The water is literally recycled naturally in a process called the hydrologic cycle.
 Open water evaporation, mostly from the oceans, creates moisture content in the atmosphere.
 It condenses as it cools and falls back to the earth as rain or snow.
 When it reaches the earth, it flows downhill, in rivers and streams, is dipped into by all living things, and returns to the ocean, to be evaporated again into the atmosphere.
 Ideal water management involves humans learning to take part in the water cycle with the least interference.
 This focuses primarly on our management of waste water.
-Whatever we put in our water systems invariably gets cycled through the atmosphere and the food chain right back through us.
+Whatever we put into biosphere enters the water system and invariably gets cycled through the atmosphere and the food chain right back through us.
 MORE.

 BIODIVERSITY